 By Jane Parent

-Committing to a college and choosing the roommate that for next entire year is a little bit scary but also very, very exciting.
+Committing to a college and choosing the college roommate that for next entire year is a little bit scary but also very, very exciting.
 You might be meeting your best friend for life, your future bridesmaid, your golfing buddy for the next thirty years.
 Or you might be meeting that weirdo who will haunt your dreams for the next twenty years, the one who wore the same clothes for an entire semester and hoarded rotting food under her bed.
 Either way, your roommate experience has a significant effect on your academic, mental, and social well-being.
-When deciding how to choose a college roommate, is it better to live with a friend, or to be matched with a stranger?
+When deciding how to choose a roommate for college, is it better to live with a friend, or to be matched with a stranger?

-How to Choose a College Roommate
+How to Choose a Roommate For College

 “The best answer I have is this: it depends on your kid,” Beverly Low, Director of Guidance & College Counseling at Manchester Essex Regional High School in Massachusetts, and former Dean of First-Year Students at Colgate University.
 “Each student should look at themselves objectively and try to answer a few basic questions,” says Low.
 “First, what am I like to live with; and second, what will be the most supportive environment for me, academically, socially, and personally?”